danielfone/source.daniel.fone.net.nz/source/blog/2013/2013-05-20-a-better-way-to-manage-the-rails-secret-token.markdown

 ---
 title: "A better way to manage the Rails secret token"
 featured: true
-updated: 2014-11-28
+updated: 2015-01-04
-summary: Don't hardcode secret tokens, load them from the environment instead.
+summary: Don't store secrets in your source control.
 ---

 ### Update — Rails 4.1

 Rails 4.1 introduces the config/secrets.yml file.
 It provides a standard, environment-aware place to load and define secret keys and tokens.
-Although some of the details below may be slightly out of date, the same principal applies: **don't store real secrets in this file!** Load them from the environment like so:
+Although some of the details below may be slightly out of date, the same principal applies: **don't store real secrets in this file if you're checking it in to source control!** Load them from the environment like so:[^1]

     production:
       secret_key_base: <%= ENV["SECRET_KEY_BASE"] %>